 Will other agents in your home office be valuable sources of advice, or will they compete with you and try to steal your clients?
 Is there an opportunity for mentoring from more experienced agents?

-The answers to these questions will help you determine which agencies will help you grow.
+The answers to these questions will help you determine which brokerages will help you grow.
 Your goal is to learn, not to sit through hours of lectures.

 #3 Lead Types

 Consider where you actually expect to get your business from when comparing commission splits.
 Most brokerages have different splits for clients that come to you through different means.
 Ask a few agents with each brokerage where their clients are coming from.

 Be sure to run the numbers for a couple different brokerages and a few different referral splits.
 You might be surprised how the differences pan out.

 Stay Happy By Choosing the Right Real Estate Broker

 Finding the right real estate broker can be tough.
 You might have to bounce around between a few different agencies for a while before you finally get settled in.
 By following the tips above, you can maximizes the money you’ll make and find an agency that fits your personality and style.